-I’ll be delving into real world examples of scope creep in agile projects—where there isn’t even a fixed scope to begin with.
+I’ll be delving into real-world examples of scope creep in agile projects—where there isn’t even a fixed scope to begin with.
 Also important, I’ll talk about the positive aspects of a changing scope and arm you with a sound approach to embrace it.
-Because change can be good!
+Because scope change can be good!

 What Is Scope Creep?

 So what is scope creep, exactly?
 Simply put, it occurs when the scope, deliverables, or features on a project expand from what was originally set—without being accounted for in additional time or budget.
 It can affect any fixed scope project.
 It’s a very common thing, as it can happen both intentionally and unintentionally, stemming from any number of the people involved in a project.

 Unfortunately, scope creep can lead to project failure: maybe you don’t hit the deadline, you burn through the entire budget (and more), and all without delivering the right thing.
 And who wants that?!

 Has it happened to me?
 Yes, plenty of times!
 Here’s a quick scope creep case study from my experience to illustrate how easily it happens—and how it doesn’t always come from a direct client request:

 Case Study: My Experience With Scope Creep

 I inherited a project with a more classic Waterfall setup: there were wireframes and a design phase, which then moved into the project development stage.
 I picked it up as it was entering development.
 It was straightforward enough: we were building the frontend on top of a white-labelled backend from another agency.
 We had signed off wireframes and designs and had run through everything with the client and agency…what could possibly go wrong?